Healthy Relationships – Cool2Talk

 • Hitting, biting, kicking or any other physical harm

-• Always checking up on you – including checking your phone or private messages without permission and asking for your passwords
+• Always checking up on you – including checking your phone or private messages without permission, asking for your passwords and tracking your phone or your movements through apps and social media platforms

 • Making you feel scared or making you cry